Contact 4d Chern-Simons theory: Generalities: Contact 4d CS theory as a quadratic action

 Before starting with the proof, let us consider first two more boundary terms we still need to verify they vanish.
 The first one is a constraint formally defining the gauge algebra $\mathcal{G}_{0\text{Lie}}$ via equation \eqref{def of G_0} and the second one corresponding to the contribution \eqref{neglected} to the moment map \eqref{paired moment}, that was neglected in the process of dualization of $\mu$.

 The gauge group Lie algebra defining condition \eqref{def of G_0} is equivalent, see \eqref{def of G_0'}, to\footnote{In \cite{Homotopical, E models}, the gauge group $\mathcal{G}_{0}$ is elegantly determined via the condition $^{g}S=S$.
-Here, we combine, in a more pedestrian way, the BC space of solutions algebraic structure with the condition \eqref{def of G_0} to do so. }
+Here, we combine, in a more pedestrian way, the boundary eom solutions space algebraic structure with the condition \eqref{def of G_0} to do so. }

 where we have written $\lambda'=\pounds_{\mathcal{R}'}\lambda \in \Omega_{\mathbb{M}}^{0}\otimes \mathfrak{g}$.
 The fact that $\pounds_{\mathcal{R}'}$ is acting on a gauge parameter, does not affect the analytic structure thereof along the $z$ coordinate, as it only involves $\tau$ and $\sigma$ partial derivatives.
 When restricted to the PCM-type theories as the ones considered in $\S \eqref{4}$, we get that for a real double pole, a pair of real simple poles and a pair of complex conjugate simple poles, \eqref{key integral} is, respectively, equivalent to the following conditions